Module FlatCurry.Transform.Exec

 Version

-Implementation of transforming FlatCurry expressions by applying non-deterministically defined expressions transformations as long as possible.
+Implementation of transforming FlatCurry expressions by applying partially and non-deterministically defined expression transformations as long as possible.

 Exported Functions